MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 - End users may or may not give location permissions to the Hololens or mobile app.
 If permission is not granted, for call records from those specific users, location information will be missing.

-## Understand the Dynamics 365 Remote Assist calls dashboard
+## Understand the Dynamics 365 Remote Assist Calls Dashboard

 ![Screenshot of the Remote Assist Calls Dashboard](media/CallsDashboardFull.png).